MarijaKnezevic/SDDI-CKAN-API-Dataset_import_export/README.md

-# CKAN-API-Dataset_export
+# CKAN-API-Dataset_import_export
-Python scripts for exporting ckan datasets.
+Python scripts for importing and exporting ckan datasets.

+# CKAN API Export
 This repository contains python scripts which needs to be run localy.
 By running the scrypts the CKAN datasets will be exported localy i `json` format.
 The script accesses datasets from a [CKAN](https://ckan.org/) catalog using the [CKAN API](https://docs.ckan.org/en/2.9/api/).